ollelogdahl/kestrel/docs/index.rst

 however simlifying the API though focusing on modern hardware.
 It is designed for performance and developer flexibility.
 Instead of piling on feature flags, many of which are present on >99% of GPUs, we determine a minimal spec required.
-The API is built around device addressing and Resizable BAR.
+The API is built around device addressing.

 .. _Vulkan: https://www.vulkan.org/

+We believe a big hardware paradigm-shift has been going on, while the traditional graphics APIs have been stuck in legacy-support mode; both harming driver performance and development speed.
+Integrated GPUs have UMA, and modern discrete GPUs support Resizable BAR.
+Buffers don't have types, and you usually prefer to share them.
+Vulkan for example usually forces the developer to write barriers between different resources.
+This is not how modern GPUs work, and leads to the driver inneficiencies.

+This project has taken the good parts from Mesa3D, modernized them into a sleek User-Mode Driver (UMD), and develops a new API.

 Minimal spec hardware: